jtleniger/nuxt-portfolio/content/posts/2020-10-21-hacked-together-flight-yoke-part-1.md

 ## Disassembly

 First, let's take the thing apart.
 Pictured above, there's not a whole lot inside of it.
-There's a main board that sends some stuff to the computer via USB, and a bunch of momentary switches and potentiometers (or encoders, but I doubt that, and it doesn't matter for this project.
+There's a main board that sends some stuff to the computer via USB, and a bunch of momentary switches and potentiometers (or encoders, but I doubt that, and it doesn't matter for this project).

 ## Planning